Handful of Episcopal School students under 2-week isolation after taking family trips to Italy

 They will be allowed to keep up with their school work remotely.

-St. Joseph's Academy in Baton Rouge also announced Monday that roughly a dozen students who took a school trip to Italy in that same period are also being isolated as a precaution.
+St. Joseph's Academy in Baton Rouge also announced Monday that roughly a dozen students who took a school trip to Italy in that same period are also being kept away from school as a precaution.
 None of those students went near areas of the country affected by the virus, nor have they show any symptoms.

 More News